Safety & Compliance

-Responsible UVC use begins with acknowledging that risk exists β and managing it deliberately.
+Responsible deployment begins with acknowledging that risk exists and managing that risk through structured oversight and adherence to established safety guidance.

 EXPOSURE LIMITS

-Exposure thresholds are based on scientific research and are expressed as maximum allowable doses over defined periods of time.
-They are not targets to approach, but boundaries that must not be exceeded.
+Such thresholds are derived from scientific research and are expressed as allowable exposure doses over defined time intervals.
+They function as protective boundaries rather than operational targets and must not be exceeded during normal system operation.

-Understanding exposure limits is essential for system design.
-Distance, intensity, duration, and shielding all influence whether exposure remains within acceptable bounds.
-In occupied environments, systems must be designed so that exposure limits are never approached during normal operation.
+Understanding exposure limits is fundamental to responsible system design.
+Factors such as irradiance intensity, distance from the source, duration of exposure, and physical shielding all influence whether conditions remain within acceptable parameters.
+In occupied environments, systems must be configured so that exposure levels remain well below established limits throughout routine operation.

 WHY LIMITS MUST BE RESPECTED